sanity-io/visual-editing/packages/svelte-loader/README.md

   // ...etc
 }
 ```

+### Create a Svelte page component with data loaders

 Now we can set up our Svelte route level `load` functions.
 On the server, we use `loadQuery` to perform initial data fetching.